nmalthouse/mcbot/readme.txt

 - lua scripting
 - offline mode only
 - 1.19.3
-- linux only because of epoll usage, can easily be changed

 Cool problems to solve:
 A bot that fells and replants trees in an area